-Environment Guernsey manages the records centre on behalf of La Société Guernesiaise and the States of Guernsey Environment Department to provide a ‘one-stop-shop’ for information on sites, habitats and species in the islands that make up the Bailiwick of Guernsey.
+Environment Guernsey manages the records centre on behalf of La Société Guernesiaise and the Agriculture, Countryside and Land Management Services Department of the States of Guernsey to provide a ‘one-stop-shop’ for information on sites, habitats and species in the islands that make up the Bailiwick of Guernsey.
 Our services are essential for underpinning policies and decision making in both the public and private sector, and to ensure compliance with local and international legislation.
 We are strongly supported by local volunteers with expertise in ecological surveys, species identification and data management and, as such, are able to offer services in a highly cost-effective way.

 ARCMAP/GIS mapping technologies

 This is a well-known programme and will not need any further introduction to most.
 Data from Distmaps can be loaded into this mapping programme, so providing further flexibility in reviewing plant and animal data.

 If you are are interested in learning more about this programme please visit https://www.arcgis.com/.